'Lower than we hoped': Trump officials ask for patience on vaccine

 Source: www.cbsnews.com

-Operation Warp Speed officials said Covid-19 vaccines were slowed this month by the holidays and snow, but that January would be different.
+Operation Warp Speed officials said that Covid-19 vaccines were slowed this month by the holidays and snow but that January will be different.

 More in www.nbcnews.com